AndrewKostandy/MLtoolkit/README.md

 This is our training data before and after trimming:

 <p align="center">
 <img src="man/figures/README-trimming_1.svg" width="1000px">
 </p>

 Note that test data can be trimmed using the training data percentile values.

-Let’s make some test data:
+Let's make some test data:

 ``` r
 test <- data_frame(a = c(0, 11, 12, seq(70, 90, 2), 50, 100),
                    b = c(25, 11, 12, seq(25, 35, 1), 100, 90))
 ```

-Let’s get the percentiles of our original data:
+Let's get the percentiles of our original data:

 ``` r
 training_percentiles <- get_perc(training)